 I use different techniques with different clients, so the approach fits the person.
 Some people are more interested in changing their thinking, while others are more interested in changing their feelings, emotions or their behavior.
 Some issues are resolved relatively easily in a few sessions while other issues require many therapy sessions.

 My goals in therapy include helping clients improve decision-making skills, cope more effectively with anxiety, or deal with other issues.
 Clients learn to use their strengths more effectively, learn how to tolerate and become less limited by their weaknesses, and also learn how to deal with internal conflict.
-I often work with people who have anxiety, communication issues, and social skills issues.
-I also help adults communicate with their parents.
+I often work with people who have trauma, grief, life transition issues, and those that are introverted, highly sensitive or have chronic pain/illness.
+I also help adults learn to communicate effectively with their parents.

 Occasionally, a client asks about my professional theoretical orientation.
 I favor the person-centered therapy that is offered by the humanistic approach of Carl Rogers.